The Princess Diaries 2: Royal Engagement: Production

 The film's writer, Shonda Rhimes, said that she treasured the experience if for nothing else – the opportunity to work with its star, Julie Andrews.
+Rhimes had previously interned for producer Debra Martin Chase.
+Her earlier writing credits included Introducing Dorothy Dandridge (1999) and Crossroads (2002), after which Chase offered her the opportunity to write The Princess Diaries 2: Royal Engagement.
+Having enjoyed the original film, Rhimes accepted; she also described herself as a devoted fan of Julie Andrews.
+Regarding the sequel's premise, Rhimes pitched and discussed several ideas with Chase.
+In retrospect, Rhimes said it was foolish to promise to deliver the script one month after her due date, only realizing how difficult it would be after her child was born; nevertheless, she persisted.

+Director Garry Marshall instructed Rhimes to write a slumber party sequence featuring mattress surfing, which she initially felt had little to do with the story she was writing.
+Although she does not take sole credit for the mattress surfing sequence, Rhimes acknowledged that Marshall taught her that deviating from the plot can sometimes be beneficial in creating memorable moments.
+The PowerPoint sequence in which Mia, Clarisse, and Lilly review eligible bachelors was inspired by Rhimes requiring her daughter, Harper, to create PowerPoint presentations when she wanted something.

 Andrews was later cast as the voice of Lady Whistledown in Rhimes' 2020 series, Bridgerton.

 Reception

 Box office

 The film opened in 3,472 theaters in North America and grossed $23 million in its opening weekend.
 It grossed $134.7 million worldwide—$95.2 million in North America and $39.6 million in other territories for a worldwide total of $135.3 million.

 Critical response

 On review aggregator Rotten Tomatoes 25% of 119 critic reviews are positive, with an average rating is 4.6/10.
 The site's critical consensus is that "Anne Hathaway and Julie Andrews bring charm and elegance to the movie, but there's not enough material for them to work with in this sequel."
 On Metacritic, the film has a weighted average score of 43/100 from the 31 reviews, indicating "mixed or average" reception.